 Create a spreadsheet of key financials for investors including valuation, cash flow projections, timeline for achieving milestones, competitive analysis

 Your business idea may be strong but if it is not financially solid, investors will be less inclined to fund your project.
-When creating a pitch presentation for venture capitalists, think about including important financials in your spreadsheet.
+When creating a pitch presentation for venture capitalists, think about including important financial projections.
 Key financial data includes the company’s valuation, its cash flow projections over time, and when you intend to achieve milestones that are critical to the development of the business.
 It is important to give your venture capitalists insight into the company’s financials because this will help them feel more confident in their investment.

 Understanding the Stages of Venture Capital Funding